Undergraduate Catalog

 Sociology and Anthropology

-The department's curriculum stresses the relationship between cultural formations and social structures set in sociohistorical context.
-Among the areas of emphasis in the department are the study of inequality and difference by race, gender, class, and region.
+The department’s curriculum stresses the relationship between cultural formations and social structures set in sociohistorical context.
+Among the areas of emphasis in the department is the study of inequality and difference by race, gender, class, and region.
 Sociology and anthropology courses in the department draw heavily on cross-cultural examples.
-Majors must take at least one departmental course of intensive study of a cultural region outside the United States.
 Students are encouraged, though not required, to participate in an overseas program.
 In addition to providing classroom study, the department provides majors and nonmajors opportunities to conduct field research in the Portland area, elsewhere in the United States, and abroad.
 All majors complete senior theses, many based on overseas work or local field research.

 Resources for Nonmajors

 The sociology/anthropology faculty see their charge as being broader than training professional sociologists and anthropologists.
-The department is committed to the idea that sociological and anthropological perspectives on the world are a vital part of a liberal education.
+The department is committed to introducing sociological and anthropological perspectives on the world as a vital part of a liberal education.
 Students majoring in disciplines ranging from the arts and humanities to the natural sciences find sociology and anthropology to be an illuminating complement to their major fields of study.
-The sociology/anthropology curriculum accommodates the varied interests of all Lewis & Clark students.

 The Major Program